MAKEUP PRODUCTS (NON-PERMANENT)

 13318

-While the majority of chemicals in cosmetic products present hardly any or no risk, some have been linked to substantial health problems, including developmental delays and cancer.
-Cosmetic chemicals get into a person's body through internal use, the skin, and inhalation, and lead to similar risks as food chemicals, per this site.
+While many chemicals in cosmetics pose little or zero threat, some are associated to significant health issues, including developmental delays and cancer.
+Chemicals in cosmetics enter a person's body through the skin and inhalation, and cause the same problems as food chemicals, per this site.

-Contaminants and chemicals linked to cancer are found in food and various other common products.
-But, no classification of consumer products is susceptible to less government direction than cosmetics and other personal products, including timeBalm Foundation.
-Although many of the chemicals and contaminants in cosmetics and personal care products most likely present little risk, being exposed to some has been linked to worrying health issues, such as cancer.
+Contaminants and chemicals associated with cancer can be found in food, water, and lots of other everyday items.
+But, no group of consumer items is susceptible to less government direction than cosmetics, including timeBalm Foundation.
+Though most of the chemicals and contaminants in cosmetics and personal care products almost certainly pose minimal risk, exposure to a few has been associated with substantial health problems, including cancer.